Yancey-Blog/blog-cms-v2/README.md

 Generates new Tag and CHANGELOG when you release a new version.

-- yarn release -- --release-as patch
+- yarn release -- --release-as patch (v0.0.1)
-- yarn release -- --release-as minor
+- yarn release -- --release-as minor (v0.1.0)
-- yarn release -- --release-as major
+- yarn release -- --release-as major (v1.0.0)

 ## License

-This project is licensed under the terms of the [MIT licensed](https://opensource.org/licenses/MIT).
+Blog CMS v2 is licensed under the terms of the [MIT licensed](https://opensource.org/licenses/MIT).